01 Jun The Power of Personal Development: Interview with Prince Dogbe

-Briefly, I would say that my experiences prior to my employment were more of building the needed capacity to thrive in business and any corporate environment.
+PD: Briefly, I would say that my experiences prior to my employment were more of building the needed capacity to thrive in business and any corporate environment.
 Therefore, prior to joining GFA Consulting Limited, I enrolled in several pieces of training and capacity building seminars.
 Prominent among these was the EQWIP HUBS skills development and entrepreneurship training program, where I got the opportunity to develop exceptional interpersonal relationship skills and strong business acumen.
-It was during this training program that I got to know about Stars From All Nations (SFAN) and participated in the Quantum Leap Career Fair which they organized in collaboration with the British Council in April 2017.
+It was during this training program that I got to know about SFAN and participated in the Quantum Leap Career Fair in April 2017.
 I must say that this has been one of the greatest opportunities in my life so far because my current position at GFA Consulting Limited came as a result of a recommendation from SFAN to the Managing Director of GFA Consulting Limited.
 I would, therefore, want to use this opportunity to once again express my heartfelt appreciation to Mr. Tom-Chris Emewulu and the entire SFAN team for the opportunity and their support and confidence in me right from the beginning up until now.
 I am grateful.

 The major responsibilities for me as a Junior Analyst include attending client meetings, building financial models, conducting various research and writing investment proposals.
 Other responsibilities include helping in the organization of the Company’s monthly events and training of interns.